 This is a problem.
 By over-bleaching your teeth, you could lead to long-term dental problems later down the road.
 Furthermore, this leads to more opportunities for the bleaching agent to accidentally spread to your gums, which can damage them.

-Never leave strips on or trays in for too long in an attempt to over-bleach your teeth.
-You should only ever use whitening products exactly as directed, or else use whitening products that don’t cause tooth and gum sensitivity.
+Never leave strips on or bleaching trays in for too long in an attempt to over-bleach your teeth.
+You should only ever use a teeth whitening product exactly as directed, or else use whitening products that don’t cause tooth and gum sensitivity.

 1. Can teeth whitening damage your gums?